235u/proposals/GamePriceComparison/README.md

 Note that prices are given in different currencies, which can be converted to one base currency (e.g. pound sterling) for comparison, nominally, ignoring the [purchasing power parity](https://en.wikipedia.org/wiki/Purchasing_power_parity) (PPP) and cultural specifics (like fundamental resistance against copyright, considered as piracy by the proclaimed copyright holders).

-Also note that initial prices (being the final prices on launch, sometimes, considering early access prices, etc.) try to match locally specific price ranges (psychological barriers), pretty-printed as 1199.00 or 29.99, e.g., being broken by conversion (and discounts in whole numbers as well).
+Also note that initial prices (being the final prices on launch, sometimes, considering betas and early access prices, etc.) try to match locally specific price ranges, pretty-printed as 1199.00 or 29.99 (psychological barriers), being broken by conversion (and "discounts" in whole percents as well).

 This may sound trivial, but "cheap" is a vague, highly subjective characteristic, in comparison with the less subjective "high price-performance ratio" (according to the "I'm not rich enough to buy cheap things" proverb).